Roblify/ISS-Tracker-Project-Open-Source/README.md

 - Real-time tracking of the ISS's location.
 - Lock/unlock feature to keep the map centered on the ISS's position.
 - Enable Distance button which shows how far the International Space Station is away from you.
-- If the Visibility is "Daylight", then the Map theme is light, but if the Visibility is "visible", then the Map theme is dark.
+- If the Visibility is "Daylight", then the Map theme is light, but if the Visibility is "eclipsed", then the Map theme is dark.
+(This resembles if it is night time where the ISS is at, or daytime)

 ## How to Use
 - Read and agree to abide by the G.N.U.
 License.